Linuxfabrik/monitoring-plugins/check-plugins/psi-io/README.md

                         statistics.
 Default: ok
   -w, --warning WARN    WARN threshold for the storage pressure, in percent of
                         wall clock time, measured over the last minute.
                         Supports Nagios ranges.
-Example: `40` alerts where 40 percent of the time is lost.
-Default: 40
+Example: `15` alerts where 15 percent of the time is lost.
+Default: 15 --warning-avg10 WARN_AVG10
+                        WARN threshold for the storage pressure, in percent of wall clock time, measured over the last ten seconds.
+                        Catches a burst that the one minute average smooths away, at the price of alerting on a stall that is over before anybody looks.
+Supports Nagios ranges.
+Example:
+                        `80` alerts where the storage stood still for eight of the last ten seconds.
+Default: no warning threshold

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/psi-io/